aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/README.md

 ## Cleanup

-Do not forget to delete the stack to avoid unexpected charges.
+Do not forget to delete the guidance stack to avoid unexpected charges.
+A sample command to uninstall it is shown below:

 ```
     $ cdk destroy AwsAslCdkStack